-NEW!
 The Rise of Faux Rights: How the UN went from recognizing inherent freedoms to creating its own rights by Meghan Grizzle Fischer.
 (ADF White Paper) This is an outstanding paper published by Alliance Defending Freedom that examines how the UN promotes “sexual and reproductive rights,” including abortion and comprehensive sexuality education, while at the same time disparaging the exercise of fundamental rights, such as parental rights, and impugning cultural and religious values.

 Outcome Documents of Review Conferences.
 This document is an excerpt from the 2016 Resource Guide to UN Consensus Language on Family Issues published by Family Watch International

 An Analysis of the UN 2030 Sustainable Development Agenda: The Hidden Threats to Life, Family and Children.
 (FWI Policy Brief) This analysis of the SDGs and the UN’s 2030 Agenda was created to help UN Member States understand many of the hidden threats contained in the Agenda and to provide suggestions for counteracting these threats.